 To improve and promote adult learning in the South East Region of New Brunswick.

-In 2006 the Provincial Government recommended that Boards/Committees be formed across the province to administer and monitor the General Educational Development (GED) and Literacy programs.
+In 2006, the Provincial Government recommended that boards/committees be formed across the province to administer and monitor the General Educational Development (GED) and literacy programs.
 It was hoped that more local involvement would help bolster these programs and lead to higher literacy scores in the province.
-In the southeast area of the province the South East Regional Adult Learning Board (SERALB) was formed.
-This Board administers the GED and Literacy programs for all English speaking adults in the region bounded by Richibucto, Petitcodiac and the New Brunswick provincial boundary in the south.
+The South East Regional Adult Learning Board (SERALB) was formed in the southeast area of the province.
+This board administers the GED and literacy programs for all English-speaking adults in the region bounded by Richibucto, Petitcodiac and the New Brunswick provincial boundary in the south.

-The Board incorporated in December 2007, developed a mission statement, and a constitution.
-The following year we applied for and were granted charitable status by the Canada Revenue Agency.
-The ongoing work of the Board continued under the Presidency of Peter Sawyer, a well-known proponent of literacy in the Moncton area.
+SERALB incorporated in December 2007, developed a mission statement, and a constitution.
+The following year we applied for and were granted charitable status by the Canada Revenue Agency (CRA).
 Each year, as required by the CRA and the province, financial statements are provided to the CRA to retain our charitable status and to the provincial government for monitoring purposes.
-We have proven to be a very financially responsible board.
+We have established ourselves to be a very financially responsible board.

-As of February 2015, SERALB has 24 classes, full, part-time and evening, in all of our area.
-We even offer, through the co-operation of the New Brunswick Corrections, a class in the new correctional facility in Shediac.
-The money for SERALB operations comes from The Province of New Brunswick through the Department of Post-secondary Education, Training and Labour, Employment and Continuous Learning Services Branch.
-Our budget for 2014–2015 is approaching one million dollars.
+We have full-time and part-time classes covering our region.
+We even offer, through the co-operation of New Brunswick Department of Justice and Public Safety, a class in the Southeast Regional Correction Centre in Shediac.
+This year we opened an evening class located in the NBCC facility on Mountain Road.
 New classes are formed as the need arises.
+The funding for SERALB operations comes from the Province of New Brunswick through the Department of Post-Secondary Education, Training and Labour, Employment and Continuous Learning Services Branch.
 The board is given money for teacher salaries and classroom and administrative expenses but is not provided rent money for space.
-We rely on space being provided at no charge by the community, churches and our partners.
+We rely on space being provided at no charge by the community.